West Virginia Code

 (F) The word “medicated” shall appear directly following and below the product name in type size, no smaller than one-half the type size of the product name.

 (c) Pet food and specialty pet food labels shall have such additional information as required by the commissioner through rules.

 (d) All customer-formula feeds shall be labeled at all times and shall be supplied to the purchaser at the time of delivery.
 The label shall bear the following information:

 (2) Name and address of the purchaser.

-(4) Net weight (avoirdupois) of the commercial feed and each feed ingredient used in the customer-formula feed.
+(4) The product name and quantity statement of each commercial feed and each other ingredient used in the mixture.

 (6) If a drug or drug containing product is used, then the following shall be stated: